Peru Gay Group Trip: Lima, Cusco, Machu Picchu & the Sacred Valley

 -

-This isn't just a transfer, it's an experience in and of itself.
-The Vistadome Observatory Train (included) features panoramic floor-to-ceiling windows, access to an open-air observatory car, and live onboard cultural performances of traditional Andean music and the Saqra dance show.
+This is quite the experience!
+The Vistadome Observatory Train features panoramic floor-to-ceiling windows, access to an open-air observatory car, and live onboard cultural performances of traditional Andean music and the Saqra dance show.
 The scenery of the Sacred Valley and cloud forest passing outside the windows is extraordinary.
 Sit back and take it all in.

 -